Takeaways from Monday's Jan. 6 committee meeting | KRDO

 It’s important to remember how this all started.
 While there was partisan squabbling over which Republicans would be allowed to serve on the panel, House Democrats were willing to give committee slots to GOP lawmakers who had literally voted to overturn the 2020 results.
 Instead, Republicans boycotted.

-But two Republicans volunteered to join the panel: Rep. Liz Cheney, who was the No. 3 House Republican at the time, and Adam Kinzinger, a six-term lawmaker who was a rising star in the party.
+But two Republicans volunteered to join the panel: Rep. Liz Cheney of Wyoming, who was the No. 3 House Republican at the time, and Adam Kinzinger of Illinois, a six-term lawmaker who was a rising star in the party.
 They both brought GOP staff members along with them who worked for the committee.

-To be sure, Cheney and Kinzinger are outliers in their caucus because they are anti-Trump.
-And that is the core of Trump’s critiques of the committee — that it stacked with Trump haters.
+To be sure, Cheney and Kinzinger are outliers in their conference because they are anti-Trump.
+And that is the core of Trump’s critiques of the committee — that it is stacked with Trump haters.
 Still, even if they oppose Trump, Cheney and Kinzinger are still deeply conservative Republicans.
+Neither is returning to Congress next year — Kinzinger is retiring and Cheney lost her primary this summer.

 During Monday’s hearing, Kinzinger described how his House GOP colleagues were complicit in Trump’s efforts to overturn the election.
 He highlighted evidence that Trump wanted top Justice Department officials to “put the facade of legitimacy” on his voter fraud claims so “Republican congressmen … can distort and destroy and create doubt” about the 2020 election results.